Quielo/teaching/README.md

 .-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-

-Now, you can star taking this course (credentials by DM) and after you are done with HTML and CSS, I would teach you the basics of programming.
+Now, you can start taking this course (credentials by DM) and after you are done with HTML and CSS, I would teach you the basics of programming.
 (Section 1 to 6)